HMS Brecon (L76): 1945

 On arrival in the UK Brecon was instead assigned to the 21st Destroyer Flotilla based at Sheerness to combat snorkel fitted U-boats that were attacking convoys and minelaying in the South Western Approaches.
 In April she sailed to Malta to refit for service in the Eastern Fleet, before returning to the UK for leave.
 In June she joined the 18th Destroyer Flotilla at Colombo and started preparations for Operation Zipper, the planned British re-occupation of Malaya.
 During August she performed escort duties, before sailing to Singapore in September to attend the surrender of the Japanese occupying forces.
 Brecon returned to Portsmouth on 12 December 1945 to be paid-off and was placed into Reserve status.

-Postwar & fate
+Postwar and fate

 Brecon remained in Reserve until 1956 when placed on the Disposal List.
 Her hulk was sold to BISCO for breaking in August 1961.
 She was towed to Faslane in September 1962 for demolition by Shipbreaking Industries Ltd.